Bhumikashinge/aws-cloud-projects/README.md

-# C++ Project
+# C++ Mini Projects Collection

-## 📌 Project Title
-Basic C++ Program (main.cpp)

-## 📖 Description
+## 📌 Description
-This project is developed in C++ as part of my learning/internship practice.
-It demonstrates basic programming concepts such as input/output, logic building, and use of standard C++ syntax.
+This repository contains multiple mini projects developed in C++ as part of my learning and internship practice.
+These projects help in understanding basic programming concepts, logic building, and problem-solving skills.

+---

-## 🛠️ Technologies Used
+## 🛠️ Mini Projects Included

+- Basic Calculator Program
+- Student Management System
+- Number Guessing Game
-- C++
+- Pattern Printing Programs
-- Standard Input/Output (iostream)
+- Simple Menu-Driven Programs (if included)

+---

-## 🚀 How to Run the Project
+## 🚀 How to Run

-1. Download or clone the repository
-2. Open the project in any C++ IDE (VS Code / Code::Blocks / Dev C++)
+1. Open the project in any C++ IDE (VS Code / Code::Blocks / Dev C++)
-3. Compile the file:
+2. Compile the file: